beeldengeluid/elasticsearch-index-downloader/README.md

 python ./IndexDownloader.py
 ```

-You'll get a series of input questions and if all your settings are correct you might as well be downloading a pipin' hot Elasticsearch index in minutes!
+which'll give you a series of input questions.
+After answering them all flawlessly you'll be downloading a pipin' hot Elasticsearch index in no time!